shane-thoma/shanethoma-website/README.md

 # ShaneThoma.com

 This project is meant to function as a small portfolio website that will gain more interactivity for showing off projects as I complete more of my upcoming projects.
-For now, it just has some simple information about me to check out!

 # main vs gh-pages